skeswa/conveyr/README.md

     // The handler is the function that performs all of the Service's logic .invokes(
         function(
-            // Token used for Store manipulation
-            context,
-            // The id of the action that invoked this service actionId,
-            // The instance of the action that invoked this service action,
-            // The data passed in by the action payload,
-            // The error-first callback that indicates whether the handled
-            // was able to execute successfully
-            callback
-        ) {
+            context, /* Token used for Store manipulation */ actionId, /* The id of the action that invoked this service */ action, /* The action that invoked this service */ payload, /* The data passed in by the action */ callback /* The callback to signal when the handler is finished */ ) {
             tickleTheBackend((response) => {
                 if (response.successful) {